 The Business Service Center maintains an inventory of standard office supplies (e.g. pens, pencils, highlighters, markers, legal pads, etc.) which are most often used on a daily basis.
 The general supply inventory is kept in Room 370T; however, departments not conveniently located to Room 370T are welcome to maintain their own inventory as space permits.

-Please contact the BSC if an item you need has been depleted, or if you need additional supplies for a particular purpose.
+Please contact your BSC representative if an item you need has been depleted, or if you need additional supplies for a particular purpose.
 We will place an order and get it to you upon delivery (usually in 1-3 business days).
-By exception for immediate needs, staff may also purchase supplies at Town & Campus, Staples or other office supply store using a PCard.
+By exception for immediate needs, staff may also purchase supplies at Town & Campus, Staples or other office supply stores using a PCard.

 Of particular note, the cost of ink and toner cartridges for printers maintained outside of the shared work rooms (except those in administrative offices) will be charged to the department.
 It is the responsibility of the owners of these printers to ensure they have replacement ink/toner cartridges and obtain chair approval before they are ordered.
 An inventory of ink/toner cartridges for personal use printers is not maintained.